TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-blob-store.md

 ---
 title: InfiniSheet Blob Store
 tags: infinisheet
+thumbnail: /assets/images/infinisheet/tracer-bullet-thumbnail.png
 ---

-wise words

-* Abstracting over S3, NodeJS File interface and Browser Origin Private File System
-* Plus an in-memory reference implementation
+We left our [scalable cloud spreadsheet project]({% link _topics/spreadsheets.md %}) in a good place.
+We used [tracer bullet development]({% link _posts/2025-06-02-event-sourced-spreadsheet-data.md %}) and after a [few iterations]({% link _posts/2025-06-09-asynchronous-spreadsheet-data.md %}) got an [end to end simulation]({% link _posts/2025-06-23-react-spreadsheet-optimistic-update.md %}) running against a reference implementation of an event log.

+{% include candid-image.html src="/assets/images/infinisheet/event-sourced-spreadsheet-data-tracer-bullet.svg" alt="Event Sourced Spreadsheet Data Tracer Bullet Development" %}

+It's now time to expand scope and tackle the blob store.

+# Blob Store

+The backend data storage for the spreadsheet uses a combination of an event log and a blob store.
+The event log is an append only list of changes to the spreadsheet.
+The blob store is used to store [regular snapshots]({% link _posts/2023-05-01-spreadsheet-snapshot-data-structures.md %}) of the spreadsheet.
+The idea is to provide an optimal balance between efficient coarse grained storage and fine grained updates.

+The overall [system architecture]({% link _posts/2024-07-29-infinisheet-architecture.md %}) requires a common `BlobStore` interface with a variety of implementations.
+These include a reference implementation, AWS S3, the NodeJS file system and the browser's Origin Private File System.
+We need to understand how these different backends work to come up with the right level of abstraction for the `BlobStore` interface.

 # S3

-* Key-Value semantics
+[S3](https://docs.aws.amazon.com/s3/) is Amazon's foundational blob storage service.
+It can store blobs of data up to [5 TB](https://docs.aws.amazon.com/general/latest/gr/s3.html#limits_s3), with [no limit on the number of blobs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/BucketRestrictions.html#object-bucket-limitations) you can store.

-* Key can be any string up to 1024 bytes long
-* GetObject/PutObject to read/write blob with given key
+S3 has key-value semantics.
+Keys can be any [UTF-8 string up to 1024 bytes long](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html).
+There are `GetObject` and `PutObject` APIs to [read](https://docs.aws.amazon.com/AmazonS3/latest/userguide/download-objects.html) and [write](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html) blobs with a given key.

-* ListObjects to list objects with specified key prefix (paginated)
-  * Entries listed in ascending UTF8 binary order
-  * Can specify delimiter character to get directory like semantics
-  * Returns only objects without delimiter in rest of key, + list of key values up to next delimiter with duplicates eliminated
+The `ListObjects` [API](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ListingKeysUsingAPIs.html) lists objects with a specified key prefix.
+The results are paginated and returned in ascending UTF-8 order.
+The API also supports an optional `delimiter` argument.
+When used, only objects *without* the delimiter character in the rest of the key are returned, together with a list of unique key values up to the next delimiter.

-* DeleteObject/DeleteObjects to delete objects with specified key (up to 1000 at a time for DeleteObjects)
-* Delete all objects with given prefix needs iteration with ListObjects/DeleteObjects calls per page of 1000 entries
-* Can use lifecycle rules for bulk delete but lifecycle config is set as single object per bucket.
-Not practical to update from concurrent app servers
+That's a convoluted way of saying that the query API lets you pretend that objects are organized hierarchically.
+If you use `/` as a delimiter, it looks like a cloud file system.
+However, there are no actual directories stored.
+You're just using a convention that interprets the object key as a path, combined with a query API that lets you query the "file system" efficiently.

+There are `DeleteObject` and `DeleteObjects` APIs to [delete objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/DeletingObjects.html) with specified keys, up to 1000 at a time.
+There's no API to delete an entire set of objects with a common prefix.
+You have to iterate using `ListObjects` and delete them a page at a time.

+Administrators can use [life cycle rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html) to automatically delete objects based on age, tag and prefix.
+There is one lifecycle configuration per bucket, which makes it impractical for app servers to perform ad hoc deletes by modifying lifecycle rules.

 # NodeJS File